mccanne/sharkfest/README.md

 ## Our Team

-We realized there was an interesting problem to explore here beyond Zeek and Suricata
+We realized there was this _ergonomics_ problem to solve for data engineering
 * Not a typical startup
 * A multi-year, research effort
 * _Creation of_ open-source project rather than its _commercialization_